matt9527-marist/MyObsidianNotes/Machine Learning/014 Keras.md

 ![[Pasted image 20251117173954.png]]
 (Sum of the weights * the activations * biases)

-• ℎ= the raw activation (output of a neuron before nonlinearity)
+• ℎ = the raw activation (output of a neuron before nonlinearity)
-• 𝜇𝐵, 𝜎^2_𝐵  = mean and variance of 𝑥 in the current mini-batch
+• 𝜇𝐵, 𝜎^2_𝐵  = mean and variance of ℎ in the current mini-batch
 • 𝜖 = small constant for numerical stability
 • 𝛾(gamma) = learnable scale parameter, controls the amplitude of each activation
 • 𝛽(beta) = learnable shift parameter, controls the offset of each activation